-- 1. This Agreement is entered into this 1st day of September 2018, by and between the Seattle Public Schools (aka Seattle School District #1), hereinafter called the "SPS", and the Seattle Education Association, hereinafter called the "SEA." - 2.
-The SPS and the SEA, as the exclusive representative of the certificated non-supervisory educational employees, have a mutual responsibility to bargain in good faith in an effort to reach agreement in accordance with Chapter 41.59 RCW. - 3.
-The SPS and the SEA have reached certain understandings that they desire to confirm in this Agreement.
+- 1. This Agreement is entered into this 1st day of September 2019, by and between the Seattle Public Schools (aka Seattle School District #1), hereinafter called "SPS", and the Seattle Education Association, hereinafter called "SEA." - 2.
+SEA and SPS, as the exclusive representative of the certificated non-supervisory educational employees, have a mutual responsibility to bargain in good faith in an effort to reach agreement in accordance with Chapter 41.59 RCW. - 3.
+SEA and SPS have reached certain understandings that they desire to confirm in this Agreement.